YoBii/LethalMoonUnlocks/README.md

 ## Overview

 LethalMoonUnlocks gives players the power to customize their moon unlocking experience in a number of ways.
-Here’s a quick look at what you can do:
+Here's a quick look at what you can do:

 - **Unlock Mode**: Permanently unlock moons after just one purchase.
 - **Discount Mode**: Gradually unlock discounts until moons are free.
 Alternative to Unlock Mode.